Regensburg & More

-Regensburg is a perfect destination for a day trip from Munich as it offers numerous top attractions and can be reached in less than an hour and a half.
-And the ride to Regensburg is already a pleasure itself as it leads through a varied landscape with the world‘s largest hop growing area.
+This private Regensburg day tour is a perfect choice for a day trip from Munich as it offers numerous top attractions and Regensburg can be reached in less than an hour and a half.
+Already the ride from Munich to Regensburg is a pleasure as it leads through a varied landscape with the world‘s largest hop growing area called Hallertau.

-2006 the historical center of Regensburg was awarded the title of a UNESCO World Heritage Site.
-About 1.000 listed monuments are witnesses of its rich history that started as Roman military base.
-After the downfall of the Roman Empire Regensburg became Bavaria’s first capital, developed to one of the major European trade hubs in the Middle Ages and finally the perpetual imperial assembly made it a political center in former Europe.
+2006 the historical center of Regensburg was awarded the title of a UNESCO World Heritage Site, an honor that only was granted to 46 locations in Germany.
+About 1.000 listed monuments are witnesses of Regensburg's rich history that started as Roman military base.
+After the downfall of the Roman Empire Regensburg became Bavaria’s first capital and developed to one of the major European trade hubs in the Middle Ages.
+Finally the perpetual imperial assembly made it a political center in former Europe.
 Enjoy a trip through time in a vibrant city that is more than a touristic historical backdrop as still about 20.000 locals live here.

-On a walking tour through the old town, we explore the top sights of historic Regensburg.
-Regensburg Cathedral with the world's largest swallow's nest organ, the Historic Sausage Kitchen as the oldest fast food restaurant in the world and the Stone Bridge are just a few examples of the many sights.
+Your Regensburg private day tour includes a private guided walking tour through the old town.
+Together we explore the top sights of historic Regensburg.
+The Regensburg Cathedral with the world's largest swallow's nest organ, the Historic Sausage Kitchen as the oldest fast food restaurant in the world and the Stone Bridge are just a few examples of the many sights.

 But on your private day tour from Munich to Regensburg there are a lot more things to do and see.
-To get an overview of all the possibilities and sights, just read on and watch the options and the video on the right.
+To get an overview of all the possibilities and sights, just read on and watch the options and the video.

 If you visit Regensburg as part of a Danube river cruise, I am also happy to provide a private transfer from or to Munich.
 You are welcome to combine this private transfer with a city tour in Regensburg, Munich or any other city in which I offer private tours.